Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis: Application

 \subsection{Structural covariance network analysis}

-We sequentially thresholded correlation matrices and obtained graph filtrations.
-Figure \ref{fig:3d} displays thresholded structural covariance networks at correlation 0.5 (A), 0.6 (B), 0.7 (C) and 0.8 (D).
-The structural covariance networks show very dense high correlation edges in maltreated children showing the highly homogenous nature of white matter structures for maltreated children.
-If FA and the Jacobian determinants are homogenous within a group, we should expect much higher correlation values.
+We sequentially thresholded the correlation matrices to obtain graph filtrations.
+Figure \ref{fig:3d} displays the thresholded structural covariance networks at correlation values 0.5, 0.6, 0.7 and 0.8.
+These networks reveal strongly correlated connections in maltreated children, indicating a highly homogeneous nature of white matter structures in this group.
+Higher correlation values would be expected if FA and Jacobian determinants are homogeneous within each group.

-Since there are only one correlation matrix per group, we applied the leave-one-out Jackknife resampling to generate multiple correlation matrices per group as follows.
-There are 31 normal controls and 23 maltreated children.
-For normal controls, we leave $i$-th subject out and compute the group level correlation matrix using the remaining 30 subjects.
-Let such correlation as $w_i^{NC}$.
-We repeat the process for all subjects and obtain correlation matrices $w_1^{NC}, \cdots, w_{31}^{NC}$ for the normal controls.
-For maltreated children, we also leave $i$-th subject out and compute the group level correlation using the remaining 22 subjects.
-Let such correlation be $w_i^{Mal}$.
-We repeat the process for all subjects and obtain correlation matrices $w_1^{Mal}, \cdots, w_{23}^{Mal}$ for the normal controls.
-The resampled correlation matrices are used in TDA and confirmatory fractal analysis later.
+Since there are only one correlation matrix per group, this gives a challenge in group level topological inference.
+Thus, we adapted the leave-one-out Jackknife resampling to generate multiple correlation matrices per group as follows.
+There are $m=$31 normal controls and $n=$23 maltreated children in our sample.
+For the normal controls, we leave the \(i\)-th subject out and compute the group-level correlation matrix using the remaining 30 subjects, denoting this matrix as \(X_i\).
+This process is repeated for all subjects to obtain the structural covariance networks \(X_1, \ldots, X_{m}\).
+Similarly, for the maltreated children, we leave the \(i\)-th subject out and compute the group-level correlation matrix using the remaining 22 subjects, denoting this as \(Y_i\).
+This process is repeated to obtain \(Y_1, \ldots, Y_n\).
+These resampled correlation matrices are then feed into the proposed topological data analysis.